Bad Match: Plot

 The next day, Riley repeatedly tries to get in contact with Harris, threatening suicide if Harris doesn't "rescue" her.
 Harris goes to Riley's apartment, finding her seemingly dead on the floor.
 However, she reveals it was a malicious prank.
 Harris is furious, shattering a mirror and storming out.
 The next day, Harris's boss informs him that his Twitter account was hacked, and he is fired as a result.
 The following day, the police arrest Harris after discovering child pornography on his computer that Harris was unaware of.
 Harris is convinced Riley is responsible for him getting fired and for downloading the child pornography onto his computer and realizes that a confession is likely the only way for him to avoid prison time.
 He goes to Riley's apartment, intending to get her to confess while recording their conversation.
 Riley apologizes for faking her suicide, but refuses to acknowledge hacking his Twitter account or downloading child pornography onto his computer.
 Harris, frustrated, gets violent, but leaves once Riley screams out for help.
 The following day, Riley files a restraining order against Harris.

 Harris, still determined to get Riley to confess, lures her away from her friends with a fake Facebook account, drugs her, then kidnaps her.
 He tries to get her to confess at knifepoint and she agrees, although seems confused as to what she's supposed to confess to.
 She convinces Harris to untie her so she can reapply makeup, pointing out that no one will believe a confession video if she looks disheveled.
 Once Harris unties her, she attacks him, eventually gaining the upper hand and striking his head repeatedly with a golf club, apparently killing him.
 Riley leaves into the parking lot but can't find a way past the parking lot's locked gates.
-She turns around and is suddenly stabbed in the chest and killed by a still-alive Harris.
+She turns around and is suddenly stabbed in the chest and killed by Harris, who seemingly survived her attack on him.

 After Riley dies, Harris begins wondering why Riley refused to simply confess.
-He receives a call from his lawyer informing him that all charges have been dropped due to a confession by the teenager from Harris's online video game whom he'd insulted, named Keenan.
+He receives a call from his lawyer informing him that all charges have been dropped due to a confession by Keenan, the teenager from Harris's online video game whom he'd insulted.
 As Harris processes this, a security guard discovers Harris, his face revealed to be heavily damaged, and Riley's body and calls the police.